 There was evidence of understanding of technical skills, with some candidates able to identify a wide range of elements accurately.
 Technical knowledge was generally clear across camera shots, angles, movement, and composition, as well as mise-en-scene.
-A few candidates were able to use media terminology in a sophisticated way (connotes/denotes, iconography).
-However, some candidates were not able to use precise and accurate technical terms (large shot, medium angle), and some candidates did not develop their answers much further when it came to exploring the impact of these technical elements would have upon the viewer.
-This did not allow them the opportunity to explore meaning and representation, and subsequently these candidates were unable to achieve higher marks.
+A few candidates were able to use media terminology in a sophisticated way.
+However, some candidates were not able to use precise, and accurate technical terms, and some did not develop their answers when it came to exploring the impact technical elements might have upon the viewer.
+This did not allow for opportunity to explore meaning and representation, and subsequently these candidates were unable to achieve higher marks.
 Alternatively, some candidates could easily identify meaning, but lacked the accurate use of technical language of the conventions of moving image to underpin their analysis.
 At times, candidates merely narrated what is seen on screen, leading to limited responses, rather than providing a deeper exploration of the connotations of micro elements employed.
-Centres should focus on the demands of all 5 strands of the mark scheme ensuring that candidates are aware of how to analyse texts underpinned with key theories and can use appropriate media terminology accurately.
+Centres should focus on the demands of all strands of the mark scheme, ensuring that candidates are aware of how to analyse texts, underpin their analysis with key theories where appropriate, and can apply the use of appropriate and accurate media terminology.